30 May 2008

 2. Food supplies were not addressed: peak oil entails peak food production in industrial agriculture.
 Diversifying our food sources is not a satisfactory solution since they are probably highly dependent on fossil fuels for their efficiency and output.
 Should we not consider devising a plan to carry out intensive urban agriculture as the Cubans have done?
 How did the Cubans manage it?
 Here's an excerpt from Richard Heinberg's latest book, Peak Everything (pp. 56-57):

 In the early 1990s, with the collapse of the Soviet Union, Cuba lost its source of cheap oil.
 Its industrialized agricultural system, which was heavily fuel-dependent, immediately faltered.
-Very quickly, Cuban leaders abandoned the Soviet industrial model of production, changing from a fuel- and petrochemical- intensive farming method to a more localized, labor-intensive. organic mode of production.
+Very quickly, Cuban leaders abandoned the Soviet industrial model of production, changing from a fuel- and petrochemical- intensive farming method to a more localized, labor-intensive. organic mode of production.3.
+Our flawed limitless economic growth model: economic growth is the increase in the production and consumption of goods and services over a certain period.
+How can we reconcile limitless economic growth with finite natural resources?
+And without economic growth, there would be large scale financial instability because of our fractional reserve banking system.

 How they did this is itself an interesting story.
 Eco-agronomists at Cuban universities had already been advocating a transition somewhat along these lines.
 However, they were making little or no headway.
 When the crisis hit, they were given free rein to, in effect, redesign the entire Cuban food system.
 Had these academics not had a plan waiting in the wings, the nation's fate might have been sealed.